AdobeDocs/workfront.en/help/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 The highlighted information on this page refers to functionality available only in the new Workfront experience beta.

-When a user leaves your organization, can remove that user from `Adobe Workfront`.
+When a user leaves your organization, can remove that user from Adobe Workfront.

 >[!IMPORTANT]
 >